-The state of Minnesota has an opportunity to promote solar development on brownfields (contaminated sites) like closed landfills, reducing development pressure on agricultural and natural lands while generating jobs in clean energy and lowering greenhouse gas emissions (GHGs).
-Minnesota's climate is rapidly changing, and climate change impacts are likely to worsen in coming decades unless we can dramatically reduce GHGs.
+The state of Minnesota has an opportunity to lead by example and promote solar development on brownfields (contaminated sites) like landfills, reducing development pressure on agricultural and natural lands while generating jobs in clean energy.
+Minnesota's climate is rapidly changing, and climate change impacts are likely to worsen in coming decades unless we can dramatically reduce greenhouse gas (GHG) emissions.
 The state of Minnesota has ambitious goals to reduce emissions, and while we have made progress on these goals, meeting them will require much more aggressive state and federal policies.

 Clean energy, such as solar power, is increasingly displacing the use of fossil fuels in Minnesota, helping to reduce emissions.
 The cost of solar has fallen in recent years, driving up solar installations and demand for land on which to site solar arrays.
-Siting solar development on brownfields, such as closed landfills, could meet some of the demand for land.
+Siting solar development on brownfields including closed landfills, may be a way to meet some of the demand for land.

-The 1994 Landfill Cleanup Act created Minnesota's Closed Landfill Program (CLP) acknowledging that long term care of waste is a shared responsibility of a waste-generating society.
-There are 110 closed, state-permitted, mixed municipal solid waste landfills in the program and four additional sites that are eligible but not enrolled.
-These closed landfills are a small subset of former disposal areas in the state.
+The 1994 Landfill Cleanup Act created Minnesota's Closed Landfill Program (CLP) acknowledging that long term care of waste is a shared responsibility of a waste generating society.
+The scope of the program however is limited to a subset of 110 closed, state-permitted, mixed municipal solid waste landfills, other closed landfills and dumps in the state are not included in the program.

-This legislative report examines: 1) the potential for solar photovoltaic development on 111 sites in the state of Minnesota's Closed Landfill Program, 2) barriers to development, and 3) recommendations that would facilitate solar development on these sites in line with state and local sustainability goals.
+This legislative report examines: 1) the potential for solar photovoltaic development on sites in the State of Minnesota's Closed Landfill Program (CLP), 2) barriers to development, and 3) recommendations that would facilitate solar development on these sites in line with state and local sustainability goals.
 To complete this study, the Environmental Quality Board (EQB) assembled an interagency team with members from the Departments of Administration, Commerce, and Management and Budget (MMB); the Metropolitan Council; and the Minnesota Pollution Control Agency (MPCA).
 Additionally, the EQB contracted with Barr Engineering Co.
 (Barr) to complete a technical assessment of the CLP sites.